 Timber exhibit recalls the history of logging and its important role in Alma

-The Alma Area Museum, operated by the Alma Historical Society, is open to the public in the afternoon on Saturday & Sunday from Memorial Day through October 14th.
+The Alma Area Museum, operated by the Alma Historical Society, is open to the public in the afternoon on Saturday & Sunday from Memorial Day through the 1st Sunday in October.
 Admission is free.